JuaniV2002/employee_manager/README.md

 5. Search surname (exact)
 6. Find by substring
 7. Sort surnames (A-Z)
-8. Save to file
+8. Save to CSV
-9. Save to file as...
+9. Save to CSV as...
 10. Exit
 ```